WokLibCodeClub/Hangman/remixing_trinket_projects/REMIX.md

 # Remixing a trinket project

+*Note: the images on this page were created using the original version of trinket called trinket.io, which has now been replaced by trinket.strivemath.org.
+You will see slight differences from the pictures when you remix projects.*

 Unfortunately when you first remix a trinket project you don't see a button to Save your project.
 Here is a procedure which will get you to the correct window so you can edit and save your remixed project.

 1. First you have to be logged in to your trinket account